 This guide showcases and explains our top picks for the best lawn scarifier for your garden.

-We’ll also go into the different types of lawn scarifier you can buy as well as which is likely to be best for you.
+We’ll also go into the different types of lawn scarifier and aerator you can buy as well as which is likely to be best for you.
 We’ll also of course tell you which products to look out for and why.

 Here are the best lawn scarifiers available to buy today.

 If you are shopping for a petrol scarifier, the Cobra S40C 2-in-1 is the one to go for.

 It is powered by an easy to start 212cc 4-stroke engine which provides enough power for fast and efficient lawn raking and de-thatching.

 It is supplied with two cartridges including a 17 blade de-thatching cartridge for removing lawn thatch and a 16 spring tined cartridge for removing moss and dead foliage.

 Selecting your desired height is made simple by using a dial on the front of the machine.
 You’re able to choose from five different height settings which range from +5mm to -15mm.

 Due to how much power this scarifier has, we suggest using the highest setting first to see how much debris is removed.
 Using the lowest setting first might damage your lawn so use that setting last if required.